Construction Disputes – The Essentials That You Should Know To Resolving Them

 Minor coordination or communication gaps caused by ineffective management can set the project back by some weeks and that costs money.
 The work gets delayed, the client gets mad and then suddenly it’s time for all parties to hire a barrister.

-UK is home to people from all over the world and construction projects are full of workers who have migrated from the Central and Eastern Europe.
+UK is home to people from all over the world and building projects are full of workers who have migrated from the Central and Eastern Europe.
 Now, when you have different cultures working across critical departments such as planning, designing, purchasing, constructing, managing, etc., then it leads to clashes or communication problems.
 These problems in turn could lead to delays and misunderstandings, all working to the detriment of the project.

 Contractor and subcontractor goals